xcape-io/PyProps/README.md

 * code is robust to work 24/7

 PyProps examples:
-* show how to code a props in a few lines
+* show how to code a prop in a few lines
 * provide code for common sensors / actuators

 Read <a href="RASPBERRY_PI_PROPS.md" target="_blank">RASPBERRY_PI_PROPS.md</a> to prepare your Rasbpberry Pi board ready for PyProps installation.